MikailaAkeredolu/MidTermCohort12/README.md

 #### Invoking Methods on a Class and on objects again
 - Consume all the products that are considered consumable according to the UML
 - Set the amount of stamps to 3 (amount property/attribute of the postalStamp object)
-- Print all printable products by leveraging your one of your utitlity methods
+- Print all printable products by leveraging one of your method methods.
 - Get and print out the Total Price Of customer1's Products
 - Sort and print out all products by price in reverse order
 - get and print out the List Of Product Prices Greater Than The Price Of Product Given